Skip to main content

 headersHelperAbsolute path to an executable that prints a JSON header object on stdout, for short-lived auth tokens.
 Mutually exclusive with oauth.

-oauthtrue to use a dynamic-registration PKCE flow; tokens stored in the OS keychain.
+oauthEnables a browser-based OAuth flow; tokens stored in the OS keychain.
+Set to true for dynamic client registration, or to an object that supplies a pre-registered client (see below).
 Mutually exclusive with headers / headersHelper.

 toolPolicyMap of tool name → "allow" / "ask" / "blocked".
 Locks the per-tool approval state for that server.